 - Transition to another field and need to be given a chance to prove their potential

 - Retirees or semi-retirees who still got the fire to change the world.

 Every time we get a volunteer, I cheer up a bit more.
 It’s an affirmation that our mission to improve families’ emotional wellness is worth their time, and adds confidence to the decision that what we do shouldn’t be led by profits or investors.

 Time is the most precious, limited resource you have.
 Whatever you decide to do, be 100% present and give your best.
 Nothing you do for yourself is ever lost.
 It becomes who you are, so choose intentionally.

 P.S.
 I’ve also volunteered in soup kitchens and on trips to orphanages in Mexico, but those band-aid approaches of just providing the next meal frustrate me immensely.
 Some causes demand root-cause systemic change.
 Take the behavioral health crisis as an example, the rate of depression rose by more than 70% in teenagers, parents’ mental health has also declined sharply and there is a LONG waiting list for behavioral health services.
 This is curaJOY’s area of work.
-We could set up free counseling or mentoring to help those in need or even a peer counseling program.
+We could set up free counseling or coaching to help those in need or even a peer counseling program.
 That would improve access to behavioral healthcare, and I don’t deny the value of organizations providing those services.
 There’s a place for everyone.
 But a big factor contributing to this crisis IS the shortage of behavioral health providers.
 You can’t remedy a problem with something else that also has problems and is contributing to the original problem.
 Big problems need systemic shifts and solutions that address the root causes.